-Agency or Entity Area(s) of Authority ERCOT market are not within the FERC's jurisdiction.
+Agency or Entity Area(s) of Authority J. C. ERCOT market, however, is not subject to the plenary jurisdiction of the FERC and electricity sales within the ERCOT market are not within the FERC's jurisdiction.
 FERC does have jurisdiction over imports and exports of wholesale electricity to and from the ERCOT market, and over Oncor Electric's facilities and agreements that provide for electrical interconnection to non-ERCOT utilities.
-Mine Safety and Health Administration (the Mine safety " MSHA ") North American Electric Reliability Corporation National electricity grid reliability standards (the " NERC "), in conjunction with the Texas Reliability Entity (the "TRE") Nuclear Regulatory Commission (the "NRC") Nuclear operating licenses Nuclear waste disposal Occupational Safety and Health Administration Workplace safety (the "OSHA") Office of Surface Mining Reclamation and Enforces federal surface mining and environmental Enforcement (the "OSM") standards PUCT Wide-ranging oversight over the Texas electricity market including, among other things, ensuring customer protection and regulating the rates and services, as well as certain "change of control" transactions, of transmission and distribution utilities such as Oncor Electric RCT Permits, enforces, and oversees Texas surface mining and land reclamation process TCEQ Air quality Water quality Waste management
+Occupational Safety and Health Administration Workplace safety (the "OSHA") PUCT Wide-ranging oversight over the Texas electricity market including, among other things, ensuring customer protection and regulating the rates and services, as well as certain "change of control" transactions, of transmission and distribution utilities such as Oncor Electric TCEQ Air quality Water quality Waste management

-Pursuant to 28 U.S.C. § 959(b), the Debtors intend to comply with all applicable regulatory requirements, including all requirements related to or associated with safety, health, and environmental law compliance, during the Chapter 11 Cases.
-In addition, the Debtors will seek all necessary regulatory approvals, if any, from state and federal regulatory authorities, in connection with the Debtors' business operations and the Plan.
-Moreover, to the extent the Debtors maintain insurance of their regulatory compliance obligations, the Debtors intend to continue such insurance in the ordinary course of business.
+Pursuant to 28 U.S.C. § 959(b), the EFH/EFIH Debtors intend to comply with all applicable regulatory requirements, including all requirements related to or associated with safety, health, and environmental law compliance, during the Chapter 11 Cases.
+In addition, the EFH/EFIH Debtors will seek all necessary regulatory approvals, if any, from state and federal regulatory authorities, in connection with the Debtors' business operations and the Plan.
+Moreover, to the extent the EFH/EFIH Debtors maintain insurance of their regulatory compliance obligations, the EFH/EFIH Debtors intend to continue such insurance in the ordinary course of business.